matzsoft/kakuro/README.md

 # kakuro
 Data entry and solver for kakuro puzzles.
 A MacOS app.
 # What is a kakuro puzzle?
-A kakuro puzzle is similar to a crossword puzzle except for numbers instead of for words.
+A kakuro puzzle is similar to a crossword puzzle except using numbers instead of words.
 Where a crossword uses word definitions as clues for each across and down, a kakuro uses totals as clues for each across and down.
 Where in a crossword the numbers in the puzzle are a reference to the clues, in a kakuro the numbers are the clues.
 In a crossword the solver must fill in the empty cells with letters that form a word that matches the clue.